Minenblock/Prospecting-Tracker/README.md

 This is a personal, utility-focused web application designed to help players efficiently track item farming goals in games that involve gathering, mining, or "prospecting" for resources with varying rarity and location dependencies.

-The app uses a clean, responsive single-page design built with React and styled using Tailwind CSS.
+The app uses a clean, responsive single-page design built with React and styled using Tailwind CSS

 # ✨ Features